JavierGSS/Real-Time-Bus-Tracker/README.md

 ## :dart: About ##

-This project uses mapbox to track the bus route that connects MIT and Harvard.
+This project uses Mapbox to track the bus route that connects MIT and Harvard.

 ## :sparkles: Features ##